 Deliverables: Opportunity backlog ranked by value/complexity, heat map, quick-win shortlist, and initial automation wave plan.

-Create a weighted scorecard (download template below) across technical fit, domain expertise, governance maturity, tool ecosystem certifications, commercial model, and client references.
+Build a weighted scorecard across technical fit, domain expertise, governance maturity, tool ecosystem certifications, commercial model, and their Business Process Automation examples.
+This gives you an objective basis for comparison rather than relying on sales presentations alone.

 Deliverables: Scorecard workbook, demo scripts, executive recommendation memo.